Ramacsv/hawaii/index.md

 _He picked up lot of plumerias and made lei's and put it on dolphins to thank them._

 _It looked very nice on them._

+### Next

+_While walking along the beach he found some sea shells._

+_He collected and thinking to do something with it._

+_He got an idea.
+Using sand he made large medium and big balls using some glue he had_

+_to hold the sand together._

+_Stacked the balls and glued all around with the sea shells and decorated_

+_He had sent a message to his friedn cookie monster to send some carrots._

+_Cookie monster put carrots inside a big inflatable ball and dropped of from his helicopter._

+_Suitecase took the ball, deflated and took those carrots._

+_Now the n part is he stuck the carrots to the sand ball with shells_

+_ad turned it into a sand shellman._